 Hunder to Spangmik

 I hope the travelogue and information above on traveling from Hunder to Pangong was of help.
 Please click on the link above to take you to the next part of this travelogue.
-If you have any questions or need any other details, please feel free to ask in the comments section below or at our Community Forum, and I will be glad to answer.
+If you have any questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.